 Bones need vitamin D, calcium, and other minerals to keep making new bone as old bone undergoes resorption.
 Unless bone resorption occurs, bones become porous, brittle and prone to fractures and breaks.
 While osteoporosis happens gradually to some people as they age, osteoporosis can happen rapidly to teens with anorexia nervosa disorder.
 They may experience bone fractures while exercising or even start developing a curved upper back as their spine degenerates and shortens.

 A healthy balance of electrolytes are needed for the kidneys to remove toxins from the body.
 Dehydration and malnutrition expedite dehydration, which forces the kidneys to retain fluid to try to restore reduced fluid levels.
 Fluid retention increases blood pressure and permits the accumulation of toxins in the bloodstream.
-Ketoacidosis is commonly diagnosed in teenage girls with anorexia nervosa disorder when the body burns fat instead of carbohydrates and sugars for energy.
+Ketoacidosis is commonly diagnosed in teenagers with anorexia nervosa when the body burns fat instead of carbohydrates and sugars for energy.
 As acid levels rise in the blood, molecules called ketoacids form that interferes with kidney functioning.
 The kidneys work overtime to try and excrete more potassium, calcium, and sodium, as well as protein metabolism byproducts, causing them to fail and stop functioning completely.
 If not treated in time, kidney problems caused by anorexia nervosa may lead to the need for dialysis and medication for the rest of your life.

 Clementine’s Anorexia Nervosa Treatment Center Offers Help, Hope, and Health